sudhanthirashanmugam/Notes/README.md

 at91.bootstrap ---->primary

 boot RDm-->it works as load to the SRAM u-boot--> it will load in .dtb RAM .dts--->device tree source .dtsi---->device tree source include .dtb--->compiles both .dts and .dtsi FInally load all and only mount thr RFS

+DATE:28/02/2024

+ARM

+electronic Gadgets

+ARM

+Before ARM introduce we have CICS

+Cles ARM

+load and store These & instructions only work in memory other instructions all work in Registers.

+Soume file

+• C

+.i

+•S assembly

+elf
+Secondary memory saves the saved codes.. when the code is send from secondary memory to primary => For one set architecture neraiya microarchitecture inukum.

+Arm is not a chip manufacturing company" design

+Family can have multiple architecture for that can have multiple procusor.
+ARM architecture specifier

+at con how

+Multiple procellor

+Instruction set

+Register set

+interrupt

+Exception model

+Memory model

+Debug, Trace and profilines

+fioud point

+RISC- Reduced instruction set computer

+simple instructions

+simple Addressing modes

+Load store Architecture

+Big Endian and little Endian

+Mioro architecture

+build and design of a processor

+Number and sizes of cache

+cycle court for individual instructions

+which optional feature are implemented
+Notes GitHub update pannikonga
+ARM Dowmentation

+- ARM [architecture reference manual]

+- TRM [ Technical reference manual]

+-

+CIM [Configuration and integration manual] Soc datasheet.